jesalazaro/loans_application/README.md

 Feel free to refer to this document to understand how to interact with the different endpoints in the system.

-You can also can check the postman collection:
+Also, You can check the postman collection:

 [<img src="https://run.pstmn.io/button.svg" alt="Run In Postman" style="width: 128px; height: 32px;">](https://app.getpostman.com/run-collection/17834641-217bf94d-91ba-4b75-8d38-7e74d3658b34?action=collection%2Ffork&source=rip_markdown&collection-url=entityId%3D17834641-217bf94d-91ba-4b75-8d38-7e74d3658b34%26entityType%3Dcollection%26workspaceId%3D832be956-8010-4a6f-9044-b5639af51b92)